IainNZ/ORSoftwareTools2014/Modelling/README.md

 If you find any errors in these instructions, please contact the course instructors so we can update them for everyone.

 ### Install Gurobi 5.6.0
-If you have an older version of Gurobi (>= 5.1) on your computer, that should be fine.
-None of the features we will be using require the latest version.
+If you have an older version of Gurobi (>= 5.5) on your computer, that should be fine.
+Some of the features we will use later in the course requier a fairly new version of Gurobi.
 We will be using the 64bit version of Julia, so make sure that you have the 64 bit version of Gurobi intalled.
 If you need a new version:

 1. Go to www.gurobi.com
 2. Create an account, and request an academic license.